forem/forem/README.md

 ### How to contribute

 1. Fork the project & clone locally.
-Follow the initial setup [here](#getting-started).
+Follow the initial setup [here](#getting-started). test test test test test test
 2. Create a branch, naming it either a feature or bug: `git checkout -b feature/that-new-feature` or `bug/fixing-that-bug`
 3. Code and commit your changes.
 Bonus points if you write a [good commit message](https://chris.beams.io/posts/git-commit/): `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin feature/that-new-feature`